ggreer/the_silver_searcher/doc/ag.1.md

     Use a pager such as less.
 Use `--nopager` to override.
 This option is also ignored if output is piped to another program.
   * `--print-long-lines`:
     Print matches on very long lines (> 2k characters by default)
+  * `--passthrough`:
+    When searching a stream, print all lines even if they don't match.
   * `-Q --literal`:
     Do not parse PATTERN as a regular expression.
 Try to match it literally.
   * `-s --case-sensitive`: